 Hard commodities are natural resources that are mined or extracted.
 They are typically divided into two categories:

-- Energy Commodities: These include crude oil, natural gas, and other energy resources.
-They are crucial for global economies and are highly sensitive to geopolitical events, supply disruptions, and changes in energy policies.
+- Energy Commodities: These include crude oil, natural gas and other energy resources.
+They are crucial for global economies and are highly sensitive to geopolitical events, supply disruptions and changes in energy policies.

 - Metals: This category includes precious metals like gold and silver, as well as base metals like copper and aluminium.
 Precious metals are often seen as safe-haven assets during times of economic uncertainty, while base metals are closely tied to economic activity and industrial demand.